sebinsua/dotcom/posts/algorithmic-bathwater.md

 https://twitter.com/yacineMTB/status/1687126523910799360

 The belief that algorithmic tech interviews do not test for real-world programming skills is a memetic hazard.
-There might be truth to it but it serves as displacement from what are often the real underlying reasons for resistance: insecurity and fear over being seen as inadequate.
+There might be truth to it but it serves as displacement from what is often the real underlying reason for resistance: the fear of negative judgement.

-It’s crucial to realise that whether or not these problems are a good way to assess skill levels, they often contain different ways of thinking and require novel techniques or hard-won algorithms.
+Without passing judgement on whether these tests are a good way to assess skill level, it’s crucial to realise that the psychological impact of dismissing them has drawbacks.
+These problems often contain different ways of thinking and require novel techniques or hard-won algorithms, and their deliberate practice can be a valuable way to improve your problem-solving skills.
 While uncomfortable, acknowledging this offers us an opportunity to grow.
-Learning to solve these problems can genuinely enrich your problem-solving skills and expand your toolkit.

 ### Not going in blind